Céline Huyghebaert

 Céline Huyghebaert is a French-born Canadian writer and artist, who won the Governor General's Award for French-language fiction for her novel Le drap blanc at the 2019 Governor General's Awards.

+She is known for her narrative work that blurs the boundaries between fact and fiction.
+In her approach, she moves fluidly between image and text through prints, books, and exhibitions.
+She is particularly interested in poor materials and collaboratives gestures.

 Originally from the French department of Yvelines, she has resided in Montreal, Quebec since 2002.
-She recently completed a doctorate in arts at the Université du Québec à Montréal, where she was awarded the Bronfman Fellowship in Contemporary Art in April 2019.
+She completed a doctorate in arts at the Université du Québec à Montréal, where she was awarded the Bronfman Fellowship in Contemporary Art in April 2019.

 Remnants, an English translation of Le drap blanc by Aleshia Jensen, is slated for publication in 2022.